The application window for research project funding is in March. Funding for collection, publication and outline

 It is preferable that the project involves scholars from different stages of their academic careers.

 Projects conducted by one person are permitted provided that the applicant is a post-doctoral researcher and no more than four years have elapsed since they gained their doctorate.
-However, PhD students may submit an application for post-doctoral research if their thesis has undergone preliminary examination and been approved by the preliminary examiners.
+PhD students may submit an application for post-doctoral research if their thesis has undergone preliminary examination and been approved by the preliminary examiners.

 The researchers involved in the project will be employed by a university, university college or research institute.
-The researchers will be paid a salary or fee.
 The head of the project must be employed by or affiliated to a university, university college or research institute.
 It is not possible for one and the same person to head more than one project.

 The same scholar may participate in a maximum of two simultaneous project applications.